Majungasaurinae: Phylogeny

-The clade Majungasaurinae is relatively new, proposed in March 2014 by paleontologist Thierry Tortosa.
+The clade Majungasaurinae is relatively new, proposed in March 2014 by paleontologist Thierry Tortosa and colleagues in the description of Arcovenator.
 It is defined as all abelisaurids more closely related to Majungasaurus than to Carnotaurus.
+The cladogram below shows the result of the study's phylogenetic analysis.

+The following cladogram is a consensus tree primarily based on a paper describing ontogeny in Limusaurus.
+Only the phylogeny for Abelisauridae is depicted here.

+In the 2021 description of Llukalkan, both Rahiolisaurus and Dahalokely were placed outside of Majungasaurinae as basal brachyrostrans.
+It agreed with the existence of a clade comprising Majungasaurus, Indosaurus and Rajasaurus but also found Arcovenator and Genusaurus to form a sister taxon relationship.

 Paleobiology

 Geographic range

 The majungasaurines and their carnotaurine sister group emerged in what is now South America.
 From there they spread to the rest of Gondwana: modern Africa and India, and presumably Australia and Antarctica as well.
 Fragmentary evidence of abelisaurs in southern France indicates they may have spread into Europe as well, but the relationship of these species to the rest of Majungasaurinae is not well established.

 Feeding habits

 Like all abelisaurs, the majungasaurines were carnivorous and had bulbous teeth, short heads, and strong necks.
-This meant that their wide jaws were very powerful, and could crush their prey’s trachea or vertebrae once they bit down.
+This meant that their wide jaws were very powerful, and could crush their prey's trachea or vertebrae once they bit down.
 Majungasaurus is known to have preyed upon medium-sized sauropods such as Rapetosaurus, and its teeth marks have been found on the ribs of other Majungasaurus.
 Whether it actively hunted members of its own species or merely cannibalized their scavenged remains is unknown.
 This behavior has not been observed in any other majungasaurines.